nokia/ntt/README.md

 This is very important.
 When you open multiple folders, the first one is considered root folder.
 If you do not open the right folders, very little will work.
-This is the most common issue of k3 language server that we see.
+This is the most common issue of ntt language server that we see.

 Unfortunately there isn't much you can do, yet. we are currently working on diagnostics and additional debug messages, so we can figure out what relevant